CueChaotic/Bookstore_db_app/README.md

 Run the below command in your terminal to initiate the program:

-> python Bookstore_db_app.py
+  python Bookstore_program.py

+Note: Use python3 if on Linux

 ## 4. Credits

-Built entirely by Patrick Hammond a.k.a.
-CueChaotic
+Built entirely by CueChaotic